Skip to main content

 By September 1939, they were living at 3 Vyner Street, Bethnal Green, London.
 Frederick (Jnr), William and Joan were also present plus one other unnamed child, possibly Dennis.
 Frederick (Snr) was now shown as a “Guillotine Cutter – Carboard & Paper”.
 Frederick (Jnr) was working as a Hardware Packer, William as an Invoice Clerk and Joan in tailoring coats.

-Frederick (Jnr) married Ellen Patricia Taylor (or Nell or Nellie as she was known) in 1941 in Wycombe, Buckinghamshire.
+He married Ellen Patricia Taylor (or Nell or Nellie as she was known) on 7 June 1941 at St Peter’s Church, Loudwater in Buckinghamshire.

 Military background